 Haas Center for Public Service

 The Stanford University Department of Public Safety (SUDPS) provides law enforcement, security, safety, crime prevention and emergency services on campus 24 hours a day.
-SUDPS employs sworn personnel holding the rank of deputy sheriff, sergeant, lieutenant and chief, as well as non-sworn community service and public safety officers.
-SUDPS produces the Stanford Safety, Security and Fire Almanac in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+SUDPS employs sworn personnel holding the rank of deputy sheriff, sergeant, lieutenant, captain and chief, as well as non-sworn community service and public safety officers.
+SUDPS produces the Stanford Safety, Security and Fire Report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The business phone number is (650) 723-9633.

 There are an estimated 13,000 bikes on the Stanford campus daily.
-Stanford has been named a "Bicycle Friendly University."
-Although freshmen may not bring cars to campus, the free Marguerite includes 60 buses in a 24-route system.
+Stanford has been named a Platinum-level "Bicycle Friendly University."
+Freshmen may not bring cars to campus, but the free Marguerite bus service includes 64 buses in a 24-route system.
 Campus also hosts more than 65 Zipcars.